mapprotocol/docs/map-protocol/validator/LockedMAP.md

 #Locked MAP And Voting

-If you create Account and locked `MAP` enough, you can vote as a voter.
+If you create Account and locked `MAP` enough, you can vote as a voter.Note that the minimum locking amount is 10 `MAP`.

 If your account has become a validator, you can also use this account as a voter to vote.